 What is typhoid fever?

 Typhoid fever is a disease that is caused by the bacteria Salmonella Typhi.
 This illness is common in many countries of the world.
-Most cases diagnosed in the U.S. are actually acquired during travel to other countries.
-Note: typhoid fever should not be confused with the usually milder illness (salmonellosis) caused by Salmonella Typhimurium.
+Most cases diagnosed in the U.S. are acquired during travel to other countries.
+Typhoid fever should not be confused with the usually milder illness (salmonellosis) caused by Salmonella Typhimurium.

 Who gets typhoid fever?